-Incoming students admitted to the College of Law can apply during the spring prior to the start of law school.
-The OIP fellowship will be completed during the summer after your 1L year through the second year of Law School.
+Incoming admitted students may apply during the spring prior to the start of law school.
+The OIP Fellowship will be completed during the summer after the1L year through the second year of Law School.

-The application for OIP Fellowships does reopen each spring semester so current 1L's can also apply.
+The application for OIP Fellowships does reopen each spring semester so that current 1L's can also apply.